whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-21-Ipsy-Subscription-July-2015-Review.md

 <br>

 <center><img src='/images/IpsyJuly2015Packaging.jpg'></center>
 <p>Ipsy always ships their bags in bright neon pink padded envelops.
-You can see them a mile away! ;)</p>
+You can see them a mile away!</p>

 <p>Ipsy is very similar to Birchbox where all subscribers receive different variations in their bag, and is mostly dependant on your preferences.
 They try to give you products that match your needs and concerns so not everyone will get the same items.</p>